 Hard Case or Gig Bag

 A hard case or gig bag is also a good idea.
 Most people assume they are really only good if you are traveling, but that’s not all of it.
 If you live in very dry climates, your guitar can suffer from a lack of humidity.
-A guitar case can help offer protection when used in conjunction with moisture-replacing materials.
+A guitar case can help offer protection when used with moisture-replacing materials.

 They can also offer the necessary protection a guitar needs to be kept in optimal condition.
 It’s incredibly easy to damage a guitar by accidentally bumping it when it’s not in use.
 And so keeping it in a case can protect your electric guitar when not in use.